Properties of Molecular Gas in Galaxies in Early and Mid Stage of Interaction: II. Molecular Gas Fraction: Summary

 \section{Summary}

 We investigated the ISM properties in interacting galaxies in early and mid stage of the interaction using CO and H\emissiontype{I} mapping data.
 Our findings are as follows:\\\\ 1.
-Slight decrease of total gas mass with large dispersion is found in interacting galaxies.\\ 2.
-H\emissiontype{I} mass is smaller in interacting galaxies compared with the control sample.\\ 3.
-Molecular gas fraction in interacting galaxies is significantly higher than that in field galaxies.\\ 4.
-Pixel-to-pixel comparison showed that high molecular gas fraction is achieved where the surface density of total gas is low.\\ 5.
-With numerical model fittings, NGC~4567, NGC~4568 and NGC~5395 are successfully explained the observation, which may be occurred by external pressure.\\ 6.
-Adopting a half Galactic CO-H$_{2}$ conversion factor instead of the Galactic one, all results of the fitting get worse.\\ 7.
-The cause of external pressure is explained by wide-spread shock for galactic scale and cloud-cloud collisions for colliding regions.
-Shock take a key role in both of scenarios.
+Molecular hydrogen gas and total gas mass normalised with \textit{Ks}-band luminosity are unchanged between the interacting galaxies of our sample and isolated galaxies.
+This is due to ionisation of atomic gas and/or production of molecular gas from atomic gas.\\ 2.
+The global molecular gas fraction in the interacting galaxies of our sample is higher than that in field galaxies.\\ 3.
+Few interacting galaxies show the radial decrease in local molecular gas fraction seen in typical isolated galaxies.\\ 4.
+A pixel-to-pixel comparison showed that high molecular gas fraction is achieved even if the surface density of total gas is low.\\ 5.
+The local molecular gas fraction decreases along with the increase of the surface density of total gas is found in NGC 5395.
+This tendency has never been observed.\\ 6.
+With numerical model fittings using observable parameters, NGC 5395 and NGC 4568 are successfully explained the observation, which may be caused by external pressure.\\ 7.
+Adopting a half Galactic CO-H$_{2}$ conversion factor instead of the Galactic one, results of numerical model fitting for all target interacting galaxies get worse, implying that CO-H$_{2}$ conversion factor in the interacting galaxies in the early stage is unchanged.\\ 8.
+The cause of external pressure can be explained by widespread shocks on galactic scale and by cloud-cloud collisions in colliding regions.
+Shocks plays an important role in both scenarios.\\ 9.
+Chemical time-scale for the production of both CO and H$_{2}$ does not reject an increase of molecular gas fraction even if cloud-cloud collisions destroy pre-existing molecular clouds.